openshift/enhancements/enhancements/etcd/automated-defrag.md

 versions can build up indefinitely and result in memory and disk performance issues.
 The solution is to regularly compact the key space.

-compaction is essentially a delete action in `bbolt`, where the prevision versions of a keys value are pruned.
+Compaction is essentially a delete action in `bbolt`, where the prevision versions of a keys value are pruned.
 `bbolt` organizes data on pages and when a page is no longer used as the result of a db mutation it is called a free page and an accounting of all free pages are stored in a freelist for later reuse.